PritamMahata/tech_trick/remove shortcut arrow icon/Readme.md

 go to the Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer

-crear a key with "Shell Icon" name
+create a key with "Shell Icon" name

 and creat a string value